Rescuers search for survivors of Texas fertilizer plant blast

 Bryan Anderson, 41, injured along with his 9-year-old son Kaden near their home, said: "This doesn't happen in West, Texas.
 We are just a little town."

-West has a strong Czech heritage, and the Czech Republic Embassy in Washington said on its website the ambassador was travelling to West, which is known among Texans as the place to stop on the highway between Dallas and Austin for kolaches, a popular Czech pastry.
+West has a strong Czech heritage, and the Czech Republic Embassy in Washington said on its website the ambassador was travelling to the town, which is known among Texans as the place to stop on the highway between Dallas and Austin for kolaches, a popular Czech pastry.

 'VERY VOLATILE SITUATION'